dsrhaslab/prismo/README.md

 ```

 > [!CAUTION]
-> Do not combine the top-level compressor with the `dedup` generator; otherwise, the compression settings defined for each `repeats` group will be overwritten.
+> Do not combine the top-level compressor with the `dedup` generator, otherwise the compression settings defined for each `repeats` group will be overwritten.

 ----